kaapana/kaapana/docs/source/development_guide.rst

     sudo docker build -t <docker-registry><docker-repo>/example-extract-study-id:0.1.0
     sudo docker push

-Since we just used a generic python image as a template for our algorithm and made it available in the kaapana registry, we can also reuse it for any other python based algorithm.
+Since we just used a generic python image as a template for our algorithm and made it available in the Kaapana registry, we can also reuse it for any other python based algorithm.
+..
 TODO evtl image korrekt taggen

 .. _Create a developement DAG:

-Step 2: Create a developement DAG
+Step 2: Create a development DAG
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the next step we want to load our python base image inside the kaapana platform and access it with the built in code server to implement our algorithm there.
+In the next step we want to load our python base image inside the Kaapana platform and access it with the built-in code server to implement our algorithm there.
 To do so, we need to create an operator that loads the image and a DAG that executes the operator.

 We define the operator in a file located under ``dags/example``: